What is SEO cannibalisation and why can it ruin a project?

 How does cannibalisation affect a website and what types of cannibalisation can we find?

-Just like duplicate content, cannibalisation will influence the authority and quality standards of your website, which will end up having an impact on visibility and organic traffic, since SEO increasingly goes hand in hand with user experience and cannibalisation also confuses the user.
+Just like duplicate content, cannibalisation will influence the authority and quality standards of your website, which will impact visibility and organic traffic, since SEO increasingly goes hand in hand with user experience and cannibalisation also confuses the user.

 We could have these URLs that are ranking for the search “model 1”: